-- 1. A designated area/unit(s)/room is isolated from the rest of the facility.
-This area is designated if a resident tests positive for COVID-19. - 2.
-The designated area is referred to as a red room.
-Any residents on another unit that become Persons Under Investigation (PUI) will be tested and moved to the designated area if the test result is positive. - 3.
-Only designated essential staff may enter the designated unit.
-Maintenance may enter only if an emergency repair is required. - 4.
-Staff will don full PPE including N-95 mask, face shield/goggles and gown before entering the red room. - Conventional Method Gowns are single use; one per resident per episode of care. - Conservative Method Gowns may be worn as extended use and do not need to be changed when going from resident to resident.
-Gowns are changed if wet, soiled or damaged and when leaving a red area. - Gloves are changed in between residents. - N-95 mask covered with a surgical mask, face shield/goggles; The surgical mask must be changed when going from resident to resident.
+1. A designated area/unit(s)/room is isolated from the rest of the facility.
+This area is designated if a resident tests positive for COVID-19.

+- 2. The designated area is referred to as a red room.
+Any residents on another unit that test positive for COVID may be moved to the designated area until the series of COVID testing is complete. - 3.
+Only designated essential staff should enter the designated COVID rooms. - 4.
+Staff will don full PPE including N-95 mask, face shield/goggles and gown before entering the red room. - Conventional Method Gowns are single use; one per resident per episode of care. - , Conservative Method Gowns may be worn as extended use and do not need to be changed when going from resident to resident.
+Gowns are changed if wet, soiled, or damaged and when leaving a red area. - Gloves are changed in between residents. - N-95 mask covered with a surgical mask, face shield/goggles; The surgical mask must be changed when going from resident to resident.
 If conserving due to supply shortages, the N-95 mask and face shield/goggles can be cleaned and stored for extended use. - 5.
 COVID-19 positive residents will be cohorted within the red rooms.
 An indicator will be placed on positive COVID resident's rooms.